gabrie30/ghorg/README.md

 ## Troubleshooting

 - If you are having trouble cloning repos.
 Try to clone one of the repos locally e.g. manually running `git clone https://github.com/your_private_org/your_private_repo.git` if this does not work, ghorg will also not work.
 Your git client must first be setup to clone the target repos.
 If you normally clone using an ssh key use the `--protocol=ssh` flag with ghorg.
 This will fetch the ssh clone urls instead of the https clone urls.

-- When cloning if you see something like `Username for 'https://gitlab.com': ` and the run won't finish.
-Make sure you have correctly set your token on the commandline, in your ghorg conf.
-If this does not work, try cloning via ssh (--protocol=ssh).
-If this still does not resolve your issue you can try following the process below.

-    1. Make sure that you can clone using SSH with no username/password using "git clone git@gitlab.com:xxx/yyy/zzz.git" (replace the link to the correct git file).
-If you can't clone or it requires a password, fix this problem first (unrelated to ghorg)
-    2. In "git config", make sure that the email is correct
-    3. Delete all files and folders (git repos) in the ghorg directory
-    4. Run ghorg once again using -t (the gitlab personal access token, new tokens start with "glpat-"), --scm=gitlab --protocol=ssh

-    If this still does not resolve your issue you will need to update your git configs to match below, be sure to update the gitlab.mydomain.com portion

-    ```
-    git config --global url."git@gitlab.mydomain.com:".insteadOf http://gitlab.mydomain.com/
-    git config --global url."git://".insteadOf https://
-    ```

 - If you are cloning a large org you may see `Error: open /dev/null: too many open files` which means you need to increase your ulimits, there are lots of docs online for this.
-For mac the quick and dirty is below

-    ```
-    # reset the soft and hard file limit boundaries
-    $ sudo launchctl limit maxfiles 65536 200000

-    # actually now set the ulimit boundary
-    $ ulimit -n 20000
-    ```

 Another solution is to decrease the number of concurrent clones.
 Use the `--concurrency` flag to set to lower than 25 (the default)
 - If your GitHub org is behind SSO, you will need to authorize your token, see [here](https://docs.github.com/en/github/authenticating-to-github/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on)
 - If your GitHub Personal Access Token is only finding public repos, give your token all the repos permissions
 - Make sure your `$ git --version` is >= 2.19.0
-- Check for other software, such as anti-malware, that could interfere with ghorgs ability to create large number of connections, see [issue 132](https://github.com/gabrie30/ghorg/issues/132#issuecomment-889357960)
+- Check for other software, such as anti-malware, that could interfere with ghorgs ability to create large number of connections, see [issue 132](https://github.com/gabrie30/ghorg/issues/132#issuecomment-889357960).
+You can also lower the concurrency with `--concurrency=n` default is 25.
+- To debug yourself you can call ghorg with the GHORG_DEBUG=true env e.g `GHORG_DEBUG=true ghorg clone kubernetes --concurrency=1`
 - If you've gotten this far and still have an issue feel free to raise an issue